 Our RV travels started in California with our first stop being Reno, Nevada.
 From there, it only took us a quick 50-minute drive to get to Lake Tahoe, and once we got there, we were absolutely blown away by all the beauty around us.

 5 Things To Do in Lake Tahoe

 When I started planning our trip to Lake Tahoe, I initially felt a bit overwhelmed.
 There are so many things to do, I had a hard time deciding which ones to choose.
-My goal was to make sure that we had a good mix of hiking, beaches and beautiful views.
+My goal was to make sure that we had a good mix of family hikes, beaches and beautiful views.
 And, sure enough, we were able to do all that and more.
 Here are some things I would definitely recommend when you visit.